The Oregon Zoo in Portland

 This jumble of color is typical of the rose garden on a spring day.

 They had more than roses in the rose garden.
-According to CoPilot, this is a Whorled Yellow Loosestrife.
+This is Jerusalem Sage or Phlomis fruticosa,.
 It appears to be in full bloom.

 I never suspected there was a state society for a flower, but they had planted rows of numbered plants in a portion of the rose garden.
 The fence is to keep out the deer, which devour, stomp, and basically destroy flowering plants.